 Office: TCS Hall 323

 I direct the Research Experience for Undergraduates in interdisciplinary Software Engineering (REUSE) program with Charlie Garrod and Claire Le Goues.
-The program provides an opportunity for a diverse cohort of undergraduates from school accross the country to spend the summer working with the world’s leading computer scientists.
+The program provides an opportunity for a diverse cohort of undergraduates from school across the country to spend the summer working with the world’s leading computer scientists.
 Students conduct research in a broad range of areas, including: collaboration and teams, computational statistics, computer architecture, diagrams and visualization, data mining and analysis, embedded systems, human-computer interaction, networking, privacy, program synthesis, program repair, programming languages, security, software architecture, societal computing, software requirements, and testing.

+I completed my PhD in Software Engineering from Carnegie Mellon in December 2013.
+My dissertation focused on the usability of software libraries with ordering constraints (API protocols).
 I graduated from Brandeis University in 2004 and worked for almost four years as a software engineer before starting graduate school.
-I’m married to Kira Sunshine, and we have three children, Akiva, Elisheva, and Tamir.
+I’m married to Kira Sunshine, and we have three children: Akiva, Elisheva, and Tamir.